luejerry/html-mangareader/readme.md

   - Example: `disableNavButtons = yes`
 - **disableNavBar** (default: no): disable the right side quick navigation control in the app.
 This can speed up the loading of large image sets.
   - Example: `disableNavBar = yes`
 - **dynamicImageLoading** (default: no): reduce memory usage of the app by unloading images that are not currently visible.
-Can significantly decrease memory usage for large image sets, but may impact scrolling performance and cause issues when opening multiple tabs.
+Greatly decreases memory usage for large image sets, but may impact scrolling performance and cause issues when opening multiple tabs.
   - Example: `dynamicImageLoading = yes`

 ## For developers